Love. Angel. Music. Baby.

 Love.
 Angel.
 Music.
-Baby. is the debut solo studio album by American singer Gwen Stefani, released on November 12, 2004, by Interscope Records.
+Baby. is the debut solo studio album by American singer-songwriter Gwen Stefani, released on November 12, 2004, by Interscope Records.
 Stefani, who had previously released five studio albums as lead singer of the rock band No Doubt, began recording solo material in early 2003.
 She began working on Love.
 Angel.
 Music.
 Baby. as a side project that would become a full album after No Doubt went on hiatus.
 Stefani co-wrote every song on the album, collaborating with various songwriters and producers including André 3000, Dallas Austin, Dr. Dre, Jimmy Jam and Terry Lewis, the Neptunes and Linda Perry.
 The album also features guest appearances by Eve and André 3000.

 Designed to sound like a 1980s dance record, Love.
 Angel.
 Music.
 Baby. was influenced by artists and bands such as the Cure, Lisa Lisa, New Order, Prince, Depeche Mode and Madonna.
 The album incorporates a diverse range of genres, including electropop, dance-rock, new wave, and soul, while lyrically, it explores themes of fashion, wealth and relationships.
 Promotion of the album included the release of six commercially successful singles and the North American Harajuku Lovers Tour.
 While promoting, Stefani was often accompanied by backup dancers called the Harajuku Girls.

 Love.
 Angel.
 Music.
 Baby. was met with generally positive reviews from music critics, and received a total of six Grammy Award nominations, including Album of the Year, during the 2006 ceremony.
 It debuted at number seven on the US Billboard 200, selling 309,000 copies in its first week, eventually peaking at number five.
 The album has received multi-platinum sales certifications in several countries and has sold over eight million copies worldwide.